 What should I look for in a bias-free AI recruiting tool?

-Look for blind screening capabilities, skills-based matching (not keyword matching), SOC 2 Type 2 certification, published fairness audit results, and transparent scoring.
-The AI should never process names, gender, age, or protected characteristics.
-Pin meets these criteria with built-in bias checkpoints at every step, regular team reviews, and third-party fairness audits.
+Blind screening capabilities, skills-based matching (not keyword matching), SOC 2 Type 2 certification, published fairness audit results, and transparent scoring are the essentials.
+Names, gender, age, and protected characteristics should never enter the AI’s scoring model.
+Pin meets all these criteria with built-in bias checkpoints at every step, regular team reviews, and third-party fairness audits.

 Reducing Hiring Bias Starts With Your Process

-AI - implemented with proper guardrails, fairness audits, and human oversight - changes the process itself.
-It strips the information that triggers bias, standardizes the evaluations that allow it, and provides the data to measure whether it's working.
+Implemented with proper guardrails, fairness audits, and human oversight, AI changes the process itself.
+It strips the information that triggers bias, standardizes the evaluations that allow it, and provides the data to measure whether it’s working.
+Reducing bias at every stage - from sourcing to screening to the final offer - is the end goal.